- Popular Searches

 The University Counseling Center is dedicated to training professional therapists as they serve Johnson University and the surrounding communities.
 The Counseling Center exists to offer a broad range of preventative, remedial, and developmental counseling services.
 Our primary goal is to offer accessible quality care to clients that is respectful of that person’s family and loved ones, language, culture, ethnicity, gender, spirituality, and identity as a sexual being.

 Whether you are concerned with time management, an interpersonal conflict, or planning your future, life transitions can be difficult to navigate alone.
-The University Counseling Center (UCC), located in Myrtle Hall, offers personal counseling at no charge to students while ensuring utmost confidentiality in all matters.
+The University Counseling Center (UCC), located in Myrtle Hall, offers personal counseling while ensuring utmost confidentiality in all matters.
 Counseling services are provided by licensed counselors, pre-licensed counselors, and graduate students in training who are under the careful supervision of licensed clinical supervisors.
 Counselors at the UCC are trained to ethically integrate faith into the helping process and welcome opportunities to explore this area with all clients who desire to do so.

 The UCC works with community clients on a limited basis; call 865-251-2217 to inquire about current openings.

-To make an appointment, please come to Myrtle Hall between 8:00 a.m. – 5:00 p.m.
+If you prefer not to complete the online form, please come to Myrtle Hall between 8:00 a.m. – 5:00 p.m.
 Monday – Friday.
-You will be asked to provide general contact information and complete an intake form.
+You will be asked to provide general contact information and complete an intake form there.
 The intake form must be completed in full before we can assign you a counselor.

 Check-in provides an informal, confidential meeting with a UCC counselor to find support, problem-solving, and resources for a specific issue or situation in your current life.
 Check-in appointments can be helpful when you have a specific concern or problem and would like to get the perspective of a counselor.
 These appointments can also be helpful if you are unsure about the counseling process.